-Time Out
+Time out

-This gives the opportunity for the student to be removed from a group, class task or playground activity by the teacher to an area close to but away from the rest of the class/students (always supervised).
+There may be circumstances where a student needs time out from the environment.
+This could include being removed from a group, class task or activity by the teacher to an area close to, but away from, the rest of the class/students where the negative behaviour is occuring.
+Time out must never be given as a punishment, but rather an opportunity for a student to take some time to reflect, to develop self regulation.
+Time out could occur outside the classroom; however, the student must always be supervised.
+Staff must ensure that the student remains in view.
 The length of time is dependent upon the age of the student and the circumstances.
 During this time the student will have the opportunity to reflect upon the situation.
 The time should never exceed 10 minutes for older students and 5 minutes for younger students.
-Time out must never be given as a punishment, but rather an opportunity to calm down.
-It could occur outside the classroom; however the student must always be monitored.
-Staff must ensure that the student remains in view.